Arkansas Highway 124: Pangburn to Sunnydale

-AR 124 begins at AR 110 in Pangburn and runs east.
-The highway in intersected by Arkansas Highway 305, and a short concurrency forms.
-The highway runs further east to intersect AR 157 in Sunnydale, where it terminates.
+Highway 124 begins at Highway 110 in Pangburn and runs east.
+The highway intersects Highway 305, and a short concurrency forms.
+The highway runs further east to intersect Highway 157 in Sunnydale, where it terminates.
 It is entirely two-lane and undivided.

 History

 The route was added to the state highway system in 1927, a year after Arkansas first numbered its highways.
 The route ran from Russellville to Caglesville and was an unimproved road.
-The following year, AR 124 was extended to Arkansas Highway 95 in Conway County.
-At this time, AR 124 from Russellville to Caglesville was graded, but the extension was not.
+The following year, Highway 124 was extended to Highway 95 in Conway County.
+At this time, Highway 124 from Russellville to Caglesville was graded, but the extension was not.
 In 1933, the route was shortened, running only from Russellville to Appleton (entirely in Pope County).
 By 1926, the unimproved segment from Appleton to AR 95 was again added to AR 124.
 The routing remained unchanged until 1953, when the route was extended along its modern alignment.

-Formerly, AR 124 had its western terminus at the intersection of AR 7 and O Street in Russellville.
+Formerly, Highway 124 had its western terminus at the intersection of Highway 7 and O Street in Russellville.
 The highway passed over I-40 without an interchange before meeting its current alignment east of town.
-When Highway 124 was widened northeast of Russellville, it was realigned onto Weir Road, formerly a stretch of AR 326.
+When Highway 124 was widened northeast of Russellville, it was realigned onto Weir Road, formerly a stretch of Highway 326.